Thermal dynamics of lattice modes near a polaronic crossover: from the dilute polaron limit to a charge ordered state: Model and method

 Here $\psi_{i}$ and $\phi_{i}$ are the fermion and coherent state Bose fields respectively. and $\beta$ denotes the inverse temperature and we use units where $k_{B}=1$, $\hbar=1$.
 The relation between the real and coherent state fields is

-In QMC\cite{QMC}, one `integrates out' the fermion fields to construct the effective bosonic action.
+In QMC \cite{QMC}, one `integrates out' the fermion fields to construct the effective bosonic action.
 The equilibrium configurations $\phi_i(\tau)$ of that theory are obtained via Monte Carlo sampling.
 Physical correlators are then computed as averages with respect to these $\phi_i(\tau)$ configurations.
-Within DMFT \cite{DMFT} one maps the original action in Eq.(2) to an impurity problem, with parameters determined through a self-consistency condition.
+Within DMFT \cite{DMFT} one maps the original action in Eq.(2) to an impurity problem, with parameters determined self-consistently.

-In the adiabatic limit (or SPA strategy), one treats the $x_{i}$ as classical fields, neglecting their imaginary time dependence.
+In the adiabatic limit, {\it i.e}, a static approximation for the phonons, one treats the $x_{i}$ as classical fields, neglecting their imaginary time dependence.
 This corresponds to the case of infinite $M$ for a fixed $K$.
-Our method retains the quantum character of lattice vibrations perturbatively.
+The quantum character of lattice vibrations is built in perturbatively.

 The full action containing the electrons and displacement fields can be rewritten in frequency space as-